olliw42/mLRS-docu/docs/QUICK_START.md

 ## 1. Choose and purchase a Tx module and a compatible receiver

 There are many supported choices of mLRS hardware, including off-the-shelf options and many DIY designs.
-We cover here three popular but mutually incompatible commercially available off-the-shelf options.
+We cover here three popular, but mutually incompatible, commercially available off-the-shelf options.
 We summarize some pros and cons below to help you choose.
 Don't mix Tx module and receiver between these options.

 ### MatekSys mLRS [mR900-30-TX](https://www.mateksys.com/?portfolio=mr900-30-tx) module kit with their [mR900-30](https://www.mateksys.com/?portfolio=mr900-30) receiver
 - These 900 MHz band modules were designed specifically for mLRS and arrive pre-flashed with mLRS.